 Prior to 1970, the Yolŋu women of north-east Arnhem Land would never have painted sacred themes on bark or larrakitj (the name given to hollow timber poles).
 Certainly not in their own right.
 However, in recent decades, a number of female artists have taken to these media, becoming renowned both nationally and internationally for daring and inventive works that challenge ancient tradition.
 The National Gallery of Victoria in Melbourne has been acquiring a selection of these works for more than two decades.
 Particularly those by female artists from the Yolŋu-run art centre, Buku-Larrngay Mulka, known simply as Buku.
 The NGV now holds one of the most significant collections of work by Yolŋu women, and ‘Bark Ladies: Eleven Artists from Yirrkala’ is the exhibition that will present these important pieces to the public this December.

 Buku is located in a small Aboriginal community called Yirrkala, the place referenced in the exhibition’s title, which is approximately 700 kilometres east of Darwin, the capital of Northern Territory in Australia.
-According to the staff at Buku, local Yolŋu Law dictates that ‘land’ extends to include the sea, and suggests both dry land and sea are connected in a single cycle of life which Yolŋu people celebrate through their songs, sacred designs and art-making practices.
-“Both Yolŋu men and women are known for channelling this unique world view into innovative works of art,” the Buku team explains.
+According to the staff at Buku, local Yolŋu Law dictates that ‘land’ extends to include the sea.
+They suggest that both dry land and sea are connected in a single cycle of life, which the Yolŋu people celebrate through their songs, sacred designs and art-making practices.
+“Both Yolŋu men and women are known for channelling this unique world view into innovative works of art,” the Buku team explain.

 ‘Bark Ladies’: An exhibition of work by the Yolŋu women of Arnhem Land to open at NGV